jhuus/BriteKit/command-reference.md

   settings, the --notrain CLI flag (skip_training API parameter) specifies that training will be skipped.

-  The param_path specifies a YAML file that contains a sequence of parameters such as:
+  The param_path specifies a YAML file that defines the parameters to be tuned, as described in the README.

-  - name: prob_simple_merge   type: float   bounds:   - 0.36   - 0.42   step:
-  0.02

-  The name defines a hyperparameter to tune, with given type, bounds and step size.

 Options:
   -c, --cfg PATH                  Path to YAML file defining config overrides.